-The Charter School was designed by AppleTree Institute for Education Innovation, Inc. (the Institute), a not for profit organization, whose mission is to increase the number of effective schools through innovation, to provide accelerated early language and literacy programs to underserved preschoolers in Washington, DC and to raise the trajectory of their future learning success.
-The Institute supports the Charter School as a strategic partner, and commits to fund any operating shortfalls of the Charter School.
-The Charter School leases some of its facilities from the Institute (Note 12).
+The Charter School was designed by AppleTree Institute for Education Innovation, Inc. (ATI), a not for profit organization, whose mission is to increase the number of effective schools through innovation, to provide accelerated early language and literacy programs to underserved preschoolers in Washington, DC and to raise the trajectory of their future learning success.
+ATI supports the Charter School as a strategic partner, and commits to fund any operating shortfalls of the Charter School leases some of its facilities from ATI (Note 12).

-Effective July 1, 2015, the Charter School and the Institute entered into a services agreement outlining the division of specific administrative and operating costs.
-During the year ended June 30, 2016, the Institute billed \$481,035 of expenses for shared payroll and administrative costs to the Charter School.
-The Institute incurred \$263,531 of expenses for shared payroll and administrative costs provided by the Charter School.
-In addition, the Charter School billed the Institute a total of \$104,637 for operating expenses shared between the Charter School and the Institute.
-As of June 30, 2016 and 2015, the Charter School has a net amount due to the Institute of \$95,412 and \$177,675, respectively.
+Effective July 1, 2015, the Charter School and ATI entered into a services agreement outlining the division of specific administrative and operating costs.
+During the year ended June 30, 2017, ATI billed \$310,719 of expenses for shared payroll and administrative costs to the Charter School.
+ATI incurred \$798,153 of expenses for shared payroll and administrative costs provided by the Charter School.
+As of June 30, 2017 and 2016, the Charter School has a net amount to ATI of \$28,155 and \$95,412, respectively.